 ASC Topic 820 requires the Plan to describe the methodologies used to measure the fair value of assets and liabilities.
-These methodologies were consistently applied to all assets and liabilities carried by the Plan as of December 31, 2011 and 2010.
+These methodologies were consistently applied to all assets and liabilities carried by the Plan as of December 31, 2012 and 2011.
 The Plan has described below, the methodology used to measure each major category of investment assets.

 - Urban Outfitters, Inc. common stock fund is an employer stock unitized fund.
 The fund consists of both Urban Outfitters, Inc. common stock and a short-term cash component that provides liquidity for daily trading.
 Urban Outfitters, Inc. common stock is valued at the quoted market price from a national securities exchange and the short term cash investments are valued at cost, which approximates fair value.
 The Urban Outfitters, Inc. common stock fund is classified within Level 1 of the valuation hierarchy. - Mutual funds are valued at the total market value of the underlying assets based on published market prices as of the close of the last day of the plan year.
-These values represent the net asset values of the shares held by the Plan and are classified within Level 1 of the valuation hierarchy. - The Capital Preservation Account (Common/Collective Trust) is a commingled stable value fund that primarily invests in long-term bonds and notes such as corporate bonds and other fixed income securities such as U.S. Treasury bonds, government agency securities, commercial paper/money market securities, and to a lesser extent, various asset-backed securities.
+These values represent the net asset values of the shares held by the Plan and are classified within Level 1 of the valuation hierarchy. - Interest-bearing deposits are valued at carrying value, which approximates fair value, and are classified within Level 1 of the valuation hierarchy. - The Capital Preservation Account (Common/Collective Trust) is a commingled stable value fund that primarily invests in long-term bonds and notes such as corporate bonds and other fixed income securities such as U.S. Treasury bonds, government agency securities, commercial paper/money market securities, and to a lesser extent, various asset-backed securities.
 The net asset value of the Capital Preservation Account is provided by the trustee and is determined by the fair values of the underlying assets within the portfolio.
 The underlying assets of the portfolio are predominantly valued using directly or indirectly observable inputs.
 Therefore, the Capital Preservation Account is classified within level 2 of the valuation hierarchy.

-NOTES TO FINANCIAL STATEMENTS - (Continued) DECEMBER 31, 2011 AND 2010
+NOTES TO FINANCIAL STATEMENTS - (Continued) DECEMBER 31, 2012 AND 2011